 Oil Summary: Clove Leaf Oil is produced from water or steam distilled from the leaves of the evergreen tree, clove is indigenous to the spice islands of the Moluccas, but has been cultivated widely in Asia, the Philippines, Madagascar, Zanzibar, and Tanzania.
 It produces a clear to pale yellow liquid with a warm, spicy, woody, and slightly fruity aroma with a medium-strength middle fragrance note.
 The oil itself will darken and become thicker with age, and should not be used if it appears this way. its main chemical components are eugenol, and phenol.
+It stimulates the digestive tract and promotes healthy elimination.
+It also helps to increase the desire to eat, which can be helpful during chemotherapy treatment or to anyone who is having trouble eating due to stress.

 Plant Origin: India